AdaCore/training_material/courses/fundamentals_of_ada/adv_245_ravenscar_tasking.rst

  .. container:: column

-    * Everything is done by the Ada run-time library
+    * Everything is done by the Ada runtime

        - No OS underneath